Frederick Selous: Rhodesia and First World War

 Selous returned to Africa to take part in the First Matabele War of 1893 and was wounded during the advance on Bulawayo.
-It was during this advance that he first met fellow scout Frederick Russell Burnham, who had only just arrived in Africa and who continued on with the small scouting party to Bulawayo and observed the self-destruction of the Ndebele settlement as ordered by Lobengula.
+It was during this advance that he first met fellow scout Frederick Russell Burnham, who had only just arrived in Africa and who continued on with the small scouting party to Bulawayo and observed the deliberate destruction of the Ndebele settlement as ordered by Lobengula.

 Selous returned to England, and married Marie Maddy in 1894.
 In 1896 he returned to Africa with his wife and settled on a landed property in Essexvale, Matabeleland, overlooking the Ncema River.
 When the Second Matabele War broke out, Selous took a prominent part in the fighting which followed, serving as a leader in the Bulawayo Field Force, and published an account of the campaign entitled Sunshine and Storm in Rhodesia (1896).
 It was during this time that he met and fought alongside Robert Baden-Powell, who was then a Major and newly appointed to the British Army headquarters staff in Matabeleland.

 During the First World War, after initially being rejected on account of his age (64), Selous rejoined the British Army as a subaltern and saw active service in the fighting against German colonial forces in the East Africa Campaign.
 On 23 August 1915, he was promoted to captain in the uniquely-composed 25th (Frontiersmen) Battalion, Royal Fusiliers, and on 26 September 1916 was awarded the Distinguished Service Order, the citation reading:

 Capt.
 Frederick Courteney Selous, Royal Fusiliers.

 For conspicuous gallantry, resource and endurance.

 He has set a magnificent example to all ranks, and the value of his services with his battalion cannot be over-estimated.